lexingxie/cmLab/content/citation/IMC.md

+This is a detail page for one conferenece, go here for [an overview of citation patterns](/post/citation_vis).

 The half-wheel on the left is a snapshot of the top venues that cites and cited by this venue (details in Figure 4 below).

-The plots on the rest of this page roughly breaks down into three types.
+The plots on the rest of this page roughly breaks down into four types.

 * Figure 1 - Figure 3 contains basic stats of papers, references and citations over its lifetime.
 * Figure 4 and 5 summarizes the incoming and outgoing citations over all years, sorted by the ratio of incoming over outgoing citations (left to right).
 * Figure 5 and 6 breaks down the incoming and outgoing citations by year of the conference paper.
 * Figure 7 and 8 breaks down the outgoing references by the year they were cited in this conference.
 For most conferences we can see a 'google scholar' effect that more older papers gets cited in recent years, likely due to the ease of finding them.

+**Note**: This page visualizes reference and citation patterns of one conference, generated from templates.
+For a written overview of the visualization series, and background about problem, motivation and methods please see the [overview page](/post/citation_vis).
 ### Plots of citation data
 <a href=/img/citation/IMC/IMC_cnt_paper.png><img width=900 src="/img/citation/IMC/IMC_cnt_paper.png"></a>
 Fig 1.
 Overall paper stats. (left) number of papers published in each year; (right) the average number of references made and the average number of citations received for papers published in each year.